ujjwalsharmaIITB/indicMT/README.md

 - **Hindi → Marathi**
   ![Hindi-Marathi](frontend/images/Hindi-Marathi.png)

-*Note: These examples were generated using a model trained for 160k steps (approximately 3/5 of one epoch).*
+*Note: These examples were generated using a model trained for 240k steps (approximately 1.2 epoch).*

 ---